 Get to Cancún - Private Transfer Options

 Getting to Cancún's hotel zone, centre or even to Playa del Carmen and Puerto Morelos can be easily managed by choosing to book a private transfer.
-Mozio offers comfortable and safe options with drivers that will be waiting upon your arrival so you don’t have to worry about all the offers of transportation yelled at you at the airport.
+Mozio offers with comfortable and safe options with drivers that will be waiting upon your arrival so you don’t have to worry about all the offers of transportation yelled at you at the airport.
 This is especially a great option if you're carrying heavy luggage or travelling in groups!

 Mozio offers rides to starting at $18 for a Private Van with room for 8 people; Private Sedan rides for 4 passengers at $19; SUVs with a 5 passenger capacity at $24; and Private Buses with room up to 14 people starting $28.
 All rides for this route take 25 min.